The Dos and Don’ts of Filing Car Insurance Claims

 The Dos and the Don’ts

 Every process has a list of dos and don’ts.
 When it comes to filing a claim for motor insurance, an error on your part might result in your claim settlement getting delayed.
-Therefore, stay aware about these basics to save yourself from any hassle in the long run.
+Therefore, stay aware of these basics to save yourself from any hassle in the long run.

 The Dos of Filing Motor Insurance Claims

 2) An FIR (First Information Report) is mandatory when filing a claim.
-If you have been in an accident, the first thing you must do is to contact the police and file an FIR.
+If you have been in an accident, the first thing you must do is contact the police and file an FIR.
 This FIR will be required by the insurer when they process the claim.

 3) Right after the police, contact your insurance company.
-There should be minimum delay.
+There should be a minimum delay.
 Most insurers have a claim window of about 24 to 48 hours after the accident, so contact them as soon as possible.

 4) Go through the policy documents to see if your current situation is covered, to get a basic idea of what will be included and excluded under the claim.